cedar-policy/rfcs/text/0101-policy-store-specification.md

 ##### Trusted issuers

-The `trusted_issuers` field is OPTIONAL.
+OPTIONAL.
 It contains information about a domain that mints JWT tokens.
 A store can have many trusted issuers, each who issue different kinds of tokens.
 Specifying the trusted issuers enables Cedar-based PDPs to establish the sources of truth who can supply evidence to satisfy policies.
 The signed tokens from trusted issuers are essential to establish a cryptographic chain of custody that compliments policy store versioning, proven delivery of the policy store, and secure deliver of decision logs.

 ###### Claims to schema mapping